 - World Gone Wrong (1993)

-Of the above, I want to come back and cover Oh Mercy sometime – it’s certainly the most acclaimed album on the list, and I’ve enjoyed the songs I’ve heard from it.
+Of the above, I want to come back and cover Oh Mercy some time – it’s certainly the most acclaimed album on the list, and I’ve enjoyed the songs I’ve heard from it.
 Otherwise, I don’t think I’m missing out on too much, although ‘Every Grain Of Sand’ from Shot of Love is a lovely song.

 Time Out Of Mind

 Dylan hadn’t released an album of original material since 1990, and expectations weren’t high.
-The album’s often associated with Dylan’s health scare in 1997 – Dylan was hospitalised with a near fatal infection, and given the pensive nature of songs like ‘Not Dark Yet’, it was assumed to be inspired by his health issues.
+The album’s often associated with Dylan’s health scare in 1997 – Dylan was hospitalised with a near-fatal infection, and given the pensive nature of songs like ‘Not Dark Yet’, it was assumed to be inspired by his health issues.
 But in fact, the record was completed before his July hospitalisation.
 Time Out Of Mind is produced by Eno disciple Daniel Lanois, who gives Dylan a rich, atmospheric backdrop to his meditative songs, giving them gravitas.
 It’s a great sounding record, and one that I’m arguably underrating, but at the same time, I listen to Time Out Of Mind much less often than his key 1960s and 1970s record.

 Among all of the dignified blues songs, there are two pieces that break the mould.
 ‘Highlands’, the closer, is the longest piece that Dylan’s recorded on a studio album.
 It’s fun and engaging, with Dylan rambling about eggs and waitresses over a blues sequence in a way that’s reminiscent of his mid-1960s heyday.
 ‘Make You Feel My Love’ is a surprisingly straightforward sentiment from Dylan, and it’s become something of a standard, covered by Adele, Billy Joel, and Garth Brooks.
-Otherwise, individual songs like ‘Cold Irons Bound’ and ‘Not Dark Yet’ are strong, but the lack of diversity and length makes it blend together.
+Otherwise, individual songs like ‘Cold Irons Bound’ and ‘Not Dark Yet’ are strong, but the lack of diversity and length makes them blend together.

-Time Out Of Mind won a Grammy for album of the year, and it’s a very respectable late period effort, but for me it’s nowhere near Dylan’s best.
+Time Out Of Mind won a Grammy for album of the year, and it’s a very respectable late-period effort, but for me it’s nowhere near Dylan’s best.

 “Love and Theft”

-Love and Theft continues Dylan’s late career resurgence, and I’ve always thought of it as a companion piece to Time Out Of Mind.
+Love and Theft continues Dylan’s late-career resurgence, and I’ve always thought of it as a companion piece to Time Out Of Mind.
 They’re both blues-based albums, but while Time Out Of Mind is a refined, studio product, Love and Theft sounds like it was recorded in a dusty studio in the 1940s, with Dylan (using the pseudonym Jack Frost) in the producer’s chair and utilising his live band.
 It’s not purely a blues album; Love and Theft is rooted in other traditional American music, like country and swing.
 Oddly, some listeners pointed out similarities between some of Dylan’s lyrics and passages from Junichi Saga’s book Confessions of a Yakuza.

 The first half is the more upbeat, with a rawer sound.
 My favourite from the half is ‘Mississippi’ – it was originally intended for Time Out Of Mind, and was recorded by Sheryl Crow before Dylan’s version emerged.
 It’s a memorable melody, and the chorus line (“Only one thing I did wrong/Stayed in Mississippi a day too long”) is cutely reminiscent of the vintage Dylan of ‘Stuck Inside of Mobile with the Memphis Blues Again’.
 My other favourite musical moment of the album is the violin riff that drives the old-timey ‘Floater’.
-Dylan also mines old time American music for pieces like ‘Po’ Boy’ and ‘Sugar Baby’, and that’s he able to do so in such an authentic way speaks volumes for his love of this music.
+Dylan also mines old-time American music for pieces like ‘Po’ Boy’ and ‘Sugar Baby’, and that’s he able to do so in such an authentic way speaks volumes for his love of this music.

 Like Time Out Of Mind, I’m arguably underrating this record – it’s a remarkable accomplishment for someone forty years into his career; I just rarely feel like listening to it when he has so many excellent earlier albums.